 When and how should I apply for housing?

-The Department of Residential Life begins accepting applications for incoming Freshmen on October 1 of the calendar year prior to that student's Fall enrollment.
+The Department of Residential Life begins accepting applications for incoming Freshmen on October 15th of the calendar year prior to that student's Fall enrollment.
 Applications may be completed online or may be submitted by mail.
+The online application will go "live" on October 15th at 9am.
+Students who apply between October 15th and January 15th will receive priority housing.
+This means that this student will be given one of his/her top three housing options, as space permits.

 What utilities are included in the rent?